jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/EfficientStringUsage/task.md

 A container you're already familiar with is [`std::string`](https://en.cppreference.com/w/cpp/string/basic_string).
 It's a structure used to store character sequences.
 Why don't we use `std::vector<char>` instead?
-The two share many similarities: for example, you can access their elements by index and both automatically manage memory.
+The two share many similarities: for example, you can access their elements by index, and both automatically manage memory.
 In addition, they share methods like `push_back()`, `pop_back()`, `insert()`, `erase()`, `size()`, and `empty()`.

-The main difference is that `std::string` has a lot of methods that are specific to strings, like `find()`, `substr()`, `replace()`, etc.
+The main difference is that `std::string` has many methods that are specific to strings, like `find()`, `substr()`, `replace()`, etc.
 Moreover, `std::string` supports the `+` operator, which is used to concatenate strings, and guarantees null termination, allowing you to use the `c_str()` method to get a pointer to the null-terminated string.
-Moreover, `std::string` features a lot of constructors, enabling the creation of a string from a character, a substring, a pointer to a null-terminated string, a pointer to a string, a range of characters, etc.
+Additionally, `std::string` features many constructors, enabling the creation of a string from a character, a substring, a pointer to a null-terminated string, a pointer to a string, a range of characters, etc.

 In general, `std::string` is a more convenient way to work with strings than `std::vector<char>`.

-It's a useful container, but there are a few things that can cause performance slowdown.
+It's a useful container, but there are a few things that can cause performance slowdowns.
 So in this lesson, you will learn how to use `std::string` efficiently.

 First, similar to `std::vector`, you can use the `reserve()` method to reserve a certain number of characters if the required capacity is known.

 <div class="hint">
   Also, there is a feature called **Small String Optimization**.
 This means that if your string is small enough, it will be stored in the stack instead of the heap.
-For more details, you can read this article: https://giodicanio.com/2023/04/26/cpp-small-string-optimization/
+For more details, you can read this article: https://giodicanio.com/2023/04/26/cpp-small-string-optimization/.
 </div>

 When you need to pass a string to a function, it's often beneficial to pass it by const reference.
 If you don't pass it this way, the string will be copied.
 For example, if you want to print a string, you can pass it by const reference: